jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-management.md

     jupyter_notebook_config.json:
       mountPath: /etc/jupyter/jupyter_notebook_config.json
       # data is a YAML structure here but will be rendered to JSON file as our
-      # file extension is .json.
+      # file extension is ".json".
       data:
         MappingKernelManager:
           # cull_idle_timeout: timeout (in seconds) after which an idle kernel is
-          # considered ready to be culled.
+          # considered ready to be culled
           cull_idle_timeout: 1200 # default: 0

           # cull_interval: the interval (in seconds) on which to check for idle
-          # kernels exceeding the cull timeout value.
+          # kernels exceeding the cull timeout value
           cull_interval: 120 # default: 300

           # cull_connected: whether to consider culling kernels which have one
-          # or more connections.
+          # or more connections
           cull_connected: true # default: false

-          # cull_busy: whether to consider culling kernels which are currently busy running some code.
+          # cull_busy: whether to consider culling kernels which are currently
+          # busy running some code
           cull_busy: false # default: false
 ```